jericson/cc-category-list-banners/README.md

 # Category List with Banners
 A Discourse theme component.
-Adds optional banners to the default lists *Categories Only* and *Categories With Featured Topics*.
+Adds optional banners to the default category page styles *Categories Only* and *Categories With Featured Topics*.